Cold email mistakes to avoid if you wanna get more replies

 • it's easy to read and scan

-• looks like an email that you’d sent to a colleague, which increases the chances to get a reply
+• looks like an email that you’d send to a colleague, which increases the chances of getting a reply

-Many email designs might seem catchy but, with cold outreach, it’s not only about grabbing the attention.
+Many email designs might seem catchy, but with cold outreach, it’s not only about grabbing the attention.
 It’s about providing value.
-Focusing on the message (rather than design) gives your prospects the feeling that they received an email from another human, not a business - which increases your chances to get a reply.

 #6 Using industry jargon